What happens to your Super after separation?

 Valuing superannuation

 The first step is to analyse the value of each parties’ superannuation interests.
 Each party may have one, or even multiple superannuation funds.
 In order to determine its value, we need to ascertain the superannuation type.
-There are many types of superannuation funds, including the following:
+There are many types of superannuation funds, the most common including the following:

 Splitting superannuation